 How machine guns on World War I biplanes never hit the propeller

-Was it the gun that was designed to fire through the propeller, or the propeller designed to be used with the biplane machine gun?
+Was the gun designed to fire through the propeller, or the propeller designed for a machine gun?

-There was a lot of new technology brought to the battlefield during World War I. Two of those were used in tandem – and somehow managed to perfectly complement each other.
 It was the fighter plane and the machine gun, mounted perfectly for the pilot’s use, without shooting up the propeller that kept the bird aloft.
 Was it the gun that was designed to fire through the propeller, or the propeller designed to be used with the biplane machine gun?
-Yes.

-The system worked because of its synchronization gear which kept the gun from firing when the propeller would be hit by the bullet.
-While airborne the prop would actually be spinning five times as fast as the weapon could fire, so there was little margin of error.
+The system worked because of synchronization gear which kept the gun from firing when the propeller would be hit by the bullet.
+While airborne, the prop would be spinning five times as fast as the weapon could fire, so there was little margin of error.
 The problem was solved by the addition of a gear-like disc on the propeller that would only allow the gun to fire in between the blades’ rotation.

 Often called an “interrupter” the disc did not actually interrupt the firing of the weapon, it merely allowed it to fire semi-automatically instead of at an even pace.
 When the prop spun around to a certain position, it would allow the weapon’s firing mechanism to fully cycle and fire a round.
 Usually, when the round was supposed to be interrupted, the weapon was actually just in the process of cycling.